 - Download the FEMA app for smartphones.

-When calling applicants, FEMA specialists will have the applicant’s FEMA identification number, telephone number and address of the damaged property.
-They will not ask for money; there is no charge to apply for FEMA assistance.
-If you are suspicious about a caller, call the FEMA Helpline at 800-621-3362 (TTY 800-462-7585) to verify that FEMA is trying to reach you.
+When calling applicants, FEMA specialists will have your FEMA identification number, telephone number and address of the damaged property.
+They will not ask for money; there is no charge to apply for FEMA assistance or to update your information.
+If you are suspicious about a caller, call the FEMA Helpline at 800-621-3362 to verify that FEMA is trying to reach you.